mokoranyAli/AnAlertView/README.md

 ## Example

+1 - import AnAlertView
+2 - make your vc conform AlertViewDelegate
+3 - AlertView.showAlert(message: "This is simple alertview with some animation .. thank you for watching", button: "ok", delegate: self, container: self, image: UIImage(named: "myPhoto"))

+or run the demo on "Example"
 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+ios 12
+xcode 10.2

 ## Installation